Fractional chromatic number, maximum degree and girth: Introduction

 In~1979, Staton~\cite{Sta79} established that~$\rho(d,4)\le\frac{5d-1}{5}$, in particular implying that~$\rho(3,4)\le\frac{14}{5}$.
 The two graphs depicted in Figure~\ref{graph1}, called the graphs of Fajtlowicz and of Locke, have fourteen vertices each, girth~$5$, and no independent set of order~$6$.
-It follows that $\rho(3,4)=\frac{14}{5}=\rho(3,5)$.
+It follows that~$\rho(3,4)=\frac{14}{5}=\rho(3,5)$.
 It is known that the graphs of Fajtlowicz and of Locke are the only two cubic triangle-free and connected graphs with Hall ratio~$\frac{14}{5}$.
 This follows from a result of Fraughnaugh and Locke~\cite{FrLo95} for graphs with more than~$14$ vertices completed by an exhaustive computer check on graphs with at most~$14$ vertices performed by Bajnok and Brinkmann~\cite{BaBr98}.

 In~1983, Jones~\cite{Jon84} reached the next step by establishing that~$\rho(4,4) = \frac{13}{4}$.
-Only one connected graph is known to attain this value: it has~$13$ vertices and is represented in Figure~\ref{graph2}.
-The value of~$\rho(d,4)$ when $d \ge 5$ is still unknown; the best general upper bound is due to Shearer, and improves his first bound stated in \Cref{thm:shearer}.
-He also provides an upper bound for~$\rho(d,6)$ as a consequence of a stronger result on graphs with no cycle of length~$3$ or~$5$.
+Only one connected graph is known to attain this value: it has~$13$ vertices and is presented in Figure~\ref{graph2}.
+The value of~$\rho(d,4)$ when~$d \ge 5$ is still unknown; the best general upper bound is due to Shearer~\cite{She91}, and improves his bound stated in \Cref{thm:shearer}.
+He also provided an upper bound for~$\rho(d,6)$ as a consequence of a stronger result on graphs with no cycle of length~$3$ or~$5$.

-\begin{thm}[Shearer~\cite{She91}] Set $f(0)\coloneqq 1$, and $f(d) \coloneqq \frac{1+(d^2-d)f(d-1)}{d^2+1}$ for every integer $d\ge 2$.
-If~$G$ is a triangle-free graph on~$n$ vertices with degree sequence~$d_1,\dotsc,d_n$, then $G$ contains an independent of size $\sum_{i=1}^n f(d_i)$. \end{thm}
+\begin{thm}[Shearer, 1991] Set~$f(0)\coloneqq 1$, and~$f(d) \coloneqq \frac{1+(d^2-d)f(d-1)}{d^2+1}$ for every integer~$d\ge 2$.
+If~$G$ is a triangle-free graph on~$n$ vertices with degree sequence~$d_1,\dotsc,d_n$, then~$G$ contains an independent of size~$\sum_{i=1}^n f(d_i)$. \end{thm}

-\begin{thm}[Shearer~\cite{She91}] Set $f(0)\coloneqq 0$, $f(1)\coloneqq \frac{4}{7}$, and $f(d) \coloneqq \frac{1+(d^2-d)f(d-1)}{d^2+1}$ for every integer $d\ge 2$.
-If~$G$ is a graph on~$n$ vertices with degree sequence~$d_1,\dotsc,d_n$ and with no $3$-cycle and no $5$-cycle, then $G$ contains an independent of size $\sum_{i=1}^n f(d_i) - \frac{n_{11}}{7}$, where~$n_{11}$ is the number of pairs of adjacent vertices of degree~$1$ in~$G$. \end{thm}
+\begin{thm}[Shearer, 1991] Set~$f(0)\coloneqq 0$,~$f(1)\coloneqq \frac{4}{7}$, and~$f(d) \coloneqq \frac{1+(d^2-d)f(d-1)}{d^2+1}$ for every integer~$d\ge 2$.
+If~$G$ is a graph on~$n$ vertices with degree sequence~$d_1,\dotsc,d_n$ and with no~$3$-cycle and no~$5$-cycle, then~$G$ contains an independent of size~$\sum_{i=1}^n f(d_i) - \frac{n_{11}}{7}$, where~$n_{11}$ is the number of pairs of adjacent vertices of degree~$1$ in~$G$. \end{thm}

 Theorems~\ref{thm:shearer1} and~\ref{thm:shearer2} allow us to compute upper bounds on~$\rho(d,4)$ and on~$\rho(d,6)$ for small values of~$d$, as indicated in Table~\ref{tab:1}.
 When~$d \ge 5$, these bounds are the best known ones.